Region 1 serves the schools of the Herndon, Langley, Madison, Oakton, and South Lakes Pyramids.

 In Region 1, the high schools at the top of the pyramids are Herndon, Langley, Madison, Oakton, and South Lakes.
 The Region 1 Pyramid Map shows which middle schools and elementary schools feed into each high school.

 School Board Members Elaine Tholen and Stella Pekarsky recently hosted a town hall and were joined by Douglas Tyson, the assistant superintendent for Region 1.
-You can watch it on You Tube.

 WHAT'S HAPPENING IN REGION 1?View our YouTube channel